 Applications for part-time study, Professional Practice degrees and Foundation degrees should be made directly to Leeds Trinity University (not via UCAS)

-You can download the application forms here.
+You can download the application form below.
 If you have any questions relating to the application form please contact Admissions on 0113 2837123 or firstname.lastname@example.org

 What happens next?

 For all direct applications please submit your fully completed application form plus reference(s) via email (or via post) to Leeds Trinity University as detailed above.

 On receipt of your application, the Admissions Team will acknowledge receipt of your application via email or text.
 Your application form will be processed in the Admissions Office and forwarded to the relevant programme leader, normally within 3 working days of receipt.

 Failure to fully complete the application form or to enclose the required references will delay the processing of your application.